 Nightshade Elimination Diet

-On the other hand, if you have an inflammatory condition or compromised gut, and want to experiment with cutting out nightshades, you can follow a nightshade elimination diet.
+On the other hand, if you have an inflammatory condition or compromised gut and want to experiment with cutting out nightshades, you can follow a nightshade elimination diet.
+While there hasn’t been a proven link between nightshades and inflammation in those with arthritis or inflammatory bowel disease, it’s theoretically possible that some people with these conditions could be sensitive to compounds in nightshades.

 A registered dietitian can help walk you through eliminating these foods and monitoring your symptoms.
-She or he can also provide guidance about if and when you should incorporate foods back into your diet.
+A dietitian will also provide guidance about if and when you should incorporate foods back into your diet.

 Delicious Recipes with Nightshades